 - Draws out impurities, such as blackheads

-These fruits and veggies can be mashed, blended and mixed with clays, to create a paste which you then apply to the skin.
+These fruits and veggies can be mashed, blended, and mixed with clays, to create a paste that you then apply to the skin.

 There are essentially two types of mask you can use:

 Setting facial mask